xinzhan/core-services.en/help/interface/attributes/privacy-mac.md

 When uploading PII to Adobe Analytics or Adobe Target, Adobe recommends that the customer hashes PII prior to uploading it to Adobe.
 Hashed information can still be used for analysis and for marketing purposes.
 As a reminder, Adobe prohibits advertisers from sending sensitive personal information to Adobe Analytics and Adobe Target, such as medical records, financial account information, and information about minors.

-Adobe recommends its advertisers carefully consider which information is appropriate to use for marketing purposes and in which circumstances the advertiser has permission to use such information.
+Adobe recommends that its advertisers carefully consider which information is appropriate to use for marketing purposes and in which circumstances the advertiser has permission to use such information.

 As consumer privacy law remains in flux, Adobe recommends that advertisers respect three common tenets: